 5.2.1.
-The Council is committed to working with neighbouring authorities.
+The Council is committed to working with neighbouring and relevant nearby authorities.
 For example it is working closely with Dacorum, Hertfordshire County Council, Hertfordshire Local Enterprise Board and the landowners with regard to a potential cross-boundary Garden Community at Hemel Garden Communities.